darksylinc/betsy/README.md

 For example rg-etc1 used uint64 for storing error comparison, while we use a 32-bit float.
 While I don't think this should make a difference, I could be wrong.

+Another example is in BC1, in the function RefineBlock the variable `akku` can theoretically reach as high as 9437184, which gets dangerously close to 16777216, aka the last integer number that can be accurately represented using 32-bit floating point.
+It doesn't look like this is an issue, as it is later divided by 65535.
+But I could be wrong.

 There could also be compiler/driver/hardware bugs causing the code to misbehave, as is more common with compute shaders.